 As this operation is complex, we advise you to contact an approved Dealer.

-Before performing any action in the engine compartment, the ignition must be switched off (please see at any moment.
-The warning light in the engine compartment reminds you of this.
+Before performing any action in the engine compartment, the ignition must be switched off by pressing the engine stop button (please see the information on "Starting, stopping the engine" in Section 2).